TENANCY RIGHTS GUIDE

 Fair notice periods

-A landlord tells a tenant verbally to leave within two weeks because they found a new tenant.
-Without written notice and a valid reason, this does not meet the legal requirements.
+A landlord verbally tells a tenant to leave within two weeks because they found a new tenant.
+Without written notice and a valid reason, this does not meet legal requirements.

 Core responsibilities as a tenant